BA in Comparative Literature

 These may be taken in any order.
 CAS CC 101 and 102 together may be substituted for CAS XL 222.

-- Three interrelated courses in another literature, chosen from one of the following:
+- Three courses in a second literature, chosen from one of the following:

-- three courses in English-language literature numbered CAS EN 363 or above; or
+- three courses in English-language literature, normally in the Department of English and numbered CAS EN 300 or above; or